 Gorgeous green eyes, a bright friendly smile and her well-developed breasts weren’t enough to overcome the uneasiness that she felt every time a man got close to her.
 Her unique, beautiful red hair – unfortunately – had come with a huge downsize: freckles; freckles everywhere.

 Maybe she was wrong.
-As her friend had once told her, it was a problem she had to solve by herself, and then – only afterwards – look for a boyfriend to share her life with.
+As her friend had once told her, it was a problem she had to solve by herself, and then – only afterwards – look for a man to share her life with.

 She was happy, she had a good life, a nice job, a lot of friends.
 But her romantic side was maybe still waiting for the prince on a white horse that every woman desires.